 Erin Jane Nelson, Pollinator’s Dilemma, 2021.
 Pigment prints, butterfly, found photograph, and eco epoxy on glazed stoneware, 40 × 47 × 6 in (101.6 × 119.4 × 15.2 cm).
 Courtesy the artist, Chapter NY, New York, and DOCUMENT, Chicago

 This free workshop for educators will be held on Zoom.
-A list of accessible materials will be available on this webpage and emailed to those who register.
+Please see below for a list of accessible materials.

 In this online workshop for educators, artist Erin Jane Nelson will introduce her work in the 2021 Triennial, “Soft Water Hard Stone,” and guide participants in art making related to questions explored in her practice.